yjbanov/dartour/README.md

 dartour
 =======

-Collaborative music editor written in Dart
+Collaborative music editor written in Dart (built at a two-day Dart hackathon)